 Table of Contents

-You should be able to filter reports by time/date range, location, employee, product, customer, etc. Your system may track all kinds of sales and perform all the necessary functions, but if you have a hard time analyzing the data properly, it’s not going to do you much good.
+- Customizations: You should be able to filter reports by time/date range, location, employee, product, customer, etc. Your system may track all kinds of sales and perform all the necessary functions, but if you have a hard time analyzing the data properly, it’s not going to do you much good.

 Customer Relationship Management

-Trading brand loyalty for special deals and promotions is as old as the concept of a “friends and family” discount, and probably twice as profitable.
+- Loyalty Programs: Trading brand loyalty for special deals and promotions is as old as the concept of a “friends and family” discount, and probably twice as profitable.
 In an increasingly competitive market, attracting and retaining a loyal customer base is becoming increasingly necessary.
 By finding a POS system with an integrated loyalty program (something else that is becoming increasingly common), you will be able to more easily track the special discounts and deals exclusive customer groups have earned from their repeat business.